Bacon for everything - a roadmap

 The LineAnalysis struct and the LineType enum were designed for cargo outputs, they need to be modified.
 Most notable, a line should be able to have more faces, eg contain both the title of a test failure and the line and column in the file (but not the file path).

-This effort runs in parallel with the addition of new analyzers as their implementation and the problems encountered will help define the needs.
+This effort runs in parallel with the addition of new analyzers as their implementation and the problems encountered help define the needs.

 Introduce BURP